Become a Military Engineer: Step-by-Step Career Guide

 Do I Want to Be a Military Engineer?

 To become a military engineer, you'll need to earn a bachelor's degree in your preferred field of engineering.
-Depending on the military branch and type of engineering, certification and higher education may be necessary.
+Depending on the military branch and type of engineering, certification and higher education might be necessary.
 It might also be beneficial to have some prior experience in engineering.
-Additionally, you may be required to complete military officer's training.
+Additionally, you might be required to complete military officer's training.
 Further details on these requirements are presented below.

 Four Steps to Become a Military Engineer